Backpacking Cooking Gear Guide

 In this post, you’ll find our top recommendations for backpacking cooking equipment, including the items we personally carry in our packs.

-Of course, we know there’s more to backpacking than the food, so you can click through to our backpacking checklist for the rest of our gear suggestions.
+Of course, we know there’s more to backpacking than the food, so be sure to check out our backpacking checklist for the rest of our gear suggestions.

 Backpacking stoves

-After testing dozens of backpacking canister stoves, the JetBoil MiniMo integrated cook system was one of our favorites.
-It was unbelievably fuel-efficient across a wide range of conditions (wind and cold temps), has excellent simmer control, and comes with a convenient piezo ignitor.
+• Jetboil MiniMo: After testing dozens of backpacking canister stoves, the JetBoil MiniMo integrated cook system is one of our favorites.
+It’s unbelievably fuel-efficient across a wide range of conditions (wind and cold temps), has excellent simmer control, and comes with a convenient piezo ignitor.
+It’s a great option if you want to simmer DIY dehydrated meals or just need to boil water fast.
+Compare prices: REI / Amazon / Backcountry

-If you are looking for a budget-friendly beginner stove, look no further than this AOTU stove!
+• AOTU Canister Stove: If you are looking for a budget-friendly beginner stove, look no further than this stove!
 We tested a lot of different stoves, and this one is an incredible value.
 It has a very competitive performance compared to other premium brands, features four sturdy pot supports, and even comes with a piezo ignitor—all for less than $20!
 While it’s not the lightest option (it’s not the heaviest either), for the price it’s an absolute steal!
+Where to buy: Amazon

-The BRS ultralight stove is by far the lightest weight canister stove on the market and comes with a very attractive price tag.
-It also had surprisingly competitive fuel efficiency and boil time when operated under dead calm conditions.
+• BRS Ultralight Stove: The BRS ultralight stove is by far the lightest weight canister stove on the market and comes with a very attractive price tag.
+It also has surprisingly competitive fuel efficiency and boil time when operated under dead calm conditions–but it struggles in the wind so you’ll need a windscreen.
+Where to buy: Amazon

 The above-mentioned stoves are what we would recommend for the majority of recreational backpacking in North America.
 If you want to explore all the different backpacking stove alternatives, we cover many of them in our Best Backpacking Stoves article.